ballet/ballet/docs/contributor_guide.rst

       For a full tutorial on feature engineering in Ballet, check out the separate :doc:`Feature Engineering Guide <./feature_engineering_guide>`.

 #.
 Test your feature.
-Observe below that when you submit your feature, there will be four
+Observe later in this guide that when you submit your feature, there will be
-   separate validation steps.
-In your local development environment, you can check most easily whether the feature you have written satisfies the "feature API".
+   four separate validation steps.
+In your local development environment, you can check two of
+   them: whether the feature you have written satisfies the "feature API", and whether the feature contributes positively to the ML performance of the feature engineering pipeline.

+   First, the function ``validate_feature_api`` takes as input the feature object and some training data and runs a series of tests to make sure that the feature works correctly.

    .. code-block:: python

-      from ballet.validation.feature_api.validator import validate_feature_api
+      from ballet.validation.feature_api import validate_feature_api
       validate_feature_api(feature, X_df, y_df)
       # True

-   The function ``validate_feature_api`` takes as input the feature object and some training data and runs a series of tests to make sure that they feature works correctly.
+   Second, the function ``validate_feature_acceptance`` takes as input the feature object and some training data, and runs an algorithm to determine whether the existing feature engineering pipeline for the Ballet project that you are working on performs better with or without your feature.

-   We are working on making it easier to check the other validation steps in your local development environment as well, but currently they are customized to run in our validation environment and make certain assumptions as such.

-   For now, you can evaluate the ML performance of your feature as follows:

    .. code-block:: python

-      import ballet_predict_house_prices
-      import ballet_predict_house_prices.features as features
-      from ballet.project import Project
-      from ballet.validation.main import _load_class
+      from ballet.validation.feature_acceptance import validate_feature_acceptance

-      project = Project(ballet_predict_house_prices)
-      out = features.build(X_df, y_df)
-      X_df, y, features = out['X_df'], out['y'], out['features']
-      Accepter = _load_class(project, 'validation.feature_accepter')
-      accepter = Accepter(X_df, y, features, feature)
-      accepter.judge()
+      validate_feature_acceptance(feature, X_df, y_df)
       # True

-   Observe that the ``_load_class`` machinery is needed because different ballet project can configure different feature accepters.
-The key inputs to the feature accepter are the existing features (``features``), the raw training data (``X_df``), and the transformed target (``y``).
-Then, of course, the feature you are evaluating is also provided.
+   Under the hood, it tries to automatically detect the Ballet project that you are working on and builds the existing feature engineering pipeline that is part of the project.
+It also loads the specific feature accepter that has been configured for your project.

-   To gain additional insight into any of the validation procedures, consider enabling ballet logging, as follows
+   To gain additional insight into any of the validation procedures, including details on why your feature may have failed to validate, enable ballet logging.

    .. code-block:: python